Canon 1200D vs Sony A7

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the A7 does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.

 The 1200D writes its imaging data to SDXC cards, while the A7 uses SDXC or Memory Stick PRO Duo cards.
+The A7 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1200D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.